satyam126/gw2-docs/README.md

 2. Something that determines the skillId (skillDef or some derivative)
 3. *Timestamp when the order was placed (optional, can be estimated with a loop)

-&ast; The timestamp I found is not stable, I wonder if we can find one.
+&ast; The timestamp I found is unfortunately not stable, I wonder if we can find one.